 We have all had the experience of trying to remember something that seems right at the front of our brain, but we just can't seem to remember what it was.
 The harder we try to remember, the more blocked we feel.
 Then when we give up and move on to other things, suddenly the piece of information comes to us.

-Well when we relax, the Reptilian part of our brain once again allows normal blood flow to the other parts of our brain.
-The part of the brain storing the information you were after is now up and running again, so it can provide you access to the information.
+When we relax, the Reptilian part of our brain once again allows normal blood flow to the other parts of our brain allowing you access to the part of the brain storing the information.

 So for better test taking: